Technology in Music and Related Arts

 The Technology in Music and Related Arts prepares students for specialized graduate study in computer music, digital media, and new performance.
 Our program is designed for students who already demonstrates a level of musical proficiency comparable to that of students in such areas as performance and composition.
 We offer a structured course of study that stresses the application of technology as a special resource in composition, new media, and performance.

-Why is Studying Technology in Music and Related Arts at Oberlin Unique?
+Why Study Technology in Music and Related Arts at Oberlin?

 Silent Film Ensemble